eccentricdevotion/TARDIS/weeping-angels.md

 The `worlds` section allows you to list the worlds you want the monsters to spawn in.

-`drops` sets a list of items that drop when the monsters is killed.
+`drops` sets a list of items that drop when the monster is killed.

 #### Angel specific